highamm/datascience234/docs/14-workflow.md

 #> • `` -> `...1`
 ```

-This allows us to have `R Markdown` files within folders in our `R` project.
+This allows us to have `Quarto` files within folders in our `R` project.

 ### Exercises {#exercise-14-2}